Quantco/tabmat/docs/benchmarks.rst

 Benchmarks
 ==========

-To generate the data to run all benchmarks, run: ``python src/quantcore/matrix/benchmark/generate_matrices.py``.
+To generate the data to run all the benchmarks: ``python src/quantcore/matrix/benchmark/generate_matrices.py``.
+Then, to run all the benchmarks: ``python src/quantcore/matrix/benchmark/main.py``.
+To produce or update these figures, open ``src/quantcore/matrix/benchmark/visualize_benchmarks.py`` as a notebook via ``jupytext``.

 For more info on the benchmark CLI: ``python src/quantcore/matrix/benchmark/main.py --help``.